HuangLab-SYSU/block-emulator/README.md

 ## Guang Ye

-Guang is currently a student pursuing his bachelor's degree at the School of Computer Science and Engineering, at Sun Yat-Sen University.
+Guang is currently a student pursuing his Master's degree at the School of Software and Engineering, at Sun Yat-Sen University.
 His research interests mainly include Blockchain.
 Since joining HuangLab as an undergraduate intern in August 2021, he has participated in the development of BlockEmulator.

 ## Zhaokang Yin

-Zhaokang will enroll in the School of Software Engineering, Sun Yat-sen University in Fall 2023.
+Zhaokang is currently a student pursuing his Master's degree at the School of Software and Engineering.
 His research interest mainly focuses on blockchain.
 In October 2022, he joined HuangLab to participate in the development of BlockEmulator.

 ## Xiaowen Peng

-Xiaowen is currently a student pursuing his M.Sc. degree at the School of Computer Science and Engineering, Sun Yat-Sen University, China.
+Xiaowen received his M.Sc. degree from the School of Computer Science and Engineering in 2023, Sun Yat-Sen University, China.
 His research interests mainly include blockchain.
 In August 2021, he participated in the development of BlockEmulator.

 ## Yue Lin